b-geo/DEC-P1/project-plan-template.md

 ### Environment variables
 To run, a number of environment variable need to be set.
 These can be added to the `template.env`, or if you are using a cloud service provider they can be set there.

+## Source datasets

+- [Squiggle](https://api.squiggle.com.au/) is a RESTful API that allows for various queries related to AFL games.
+The queries used for this project are "games" and "tips" (tips will referred to as odds going forward).
+Squiggle allows you to specify what season, what round and what team you are querying for.
+Squiggle doesn't require an API key but does require you specify your email address in the User-Agent header.

+- [Footywire](https://www.footywire.com/) is an AFL statistics website that does not offer a RESTful API.
+For this reason, individual player fantasy data has been provided in a CSV.

 ## Solution architecture
-The default implementation of this project is a Docker image running Python code, being deployed to AWS.
+The default implementation of this project is a Docker image deployed to Amazon Web Services (AWS).

 - **Squiggle API** for game data and odds data.
 - **Docker image** containing python code and the *player fantasy data* CSV.